bsayli/spring-boot-openapi-generics-clients/README.md

 </p>

 **Type-safe client generation with Spring Boot & OpenAPI using generics.**
-This repository demonstrates how to teach OpenAPI Generator to work with generics in order to avoid boilerplate, reduce duplicated wrappers, and keep client code clean.
+This repository demonstrates how to extend OpenAPI Generator to work with generics in order to avoid boilerplate, reduce duplicated wrappers, and keep client code clean.

 ---